5.10. Table Partitioning

 5.10.2.
 Declarative Partitioning

-PostgreSQL offers a way to specify how to divide a table into pieces called partitions.
+PostgreSQL allows you to declare that a table is divided into partitions.
 The table that is divided is referred to as a partitioned table .
-The specification consists of the partitioning method and a list of columns or expressions to be used as the partition key .
+The declaration includes the partitioning method as described above, plus a list of columns or expressions to be used as the partition key .

-Partitions may themselves be defined as partitioned tables, using what is called sub-partitioning .
-Partitions may have their own indexes, constraints and default values, distinct from those of other partitions.
-Indexes must be created separately for each partition.
+Partitions may themselves be defined as partitioned tables, resulting in sub-partitioning .
+Although all partitions must have the same columns as their partitioned parent, partitions may have their own indexes, constraints and default values, distinct from those of other partitions.
 See CREATE TABLE for more details on creating partitioned tables and partitions.

 It is not possible to turn a regular table into a partitioned table or

 vice versa.
-However, it is possible to add a regular or partitioned table
+However, it is possible to add an existing regular or

 partition from a partitioned table turning it into a standalone table;